Science revision

 vessels, carries air, food, water around our bodies.

-7. Digestion is the process of breaking down food into smaller pieces so that it
+breaking down food into smaller pieces so that it

 can be used by the body.